hoangduytran/blender-manual/manual/addons/sequencer/storypencil.rst

 When you finish editing the source scene you can return to the video Sequencer using the Back button on the Dope Sheet header in the source scene Workspace.

+Stoypencil will also temporarily copy the audio from the video sequencer edit to the source scene.
+This makes it easy to work on the scene with the audio in sync and without having to go back to the video sequencer each time.

 This method is best suited when using only one monitor.

 .. important::